Eleonora Sears: Career

 Eleonora Sears rode horses competitively and was elected to the U. S. Show Jumping Hall of Fame in 1992.
 She also owned and raced Thoroughbred horses.
 She was the first woman to play polo on a men's team.

 Sears was the first female national squash champion, a founder of the Women's Squash Racquets Association, and coach of the U. S. Women's International Squash Team.

 She gained media attention for her long-distance walks and hikes.
 As well, she was one of the first American women to drive an automobile and fly a plane.
+She played 19 sports in all, including rifle shooting, boxing, football, and ice skating.
 Her habit of wearing trousers, both when competing in sports and in public, was criticized in media and social circles.